Sunday, 10 December 2017

 5 TIPS: HOW TO LIVE BROKE!!

-Sometimes, despite every effort to keep our heads above financial water, we run into difficulties and go through stages where we have a lot less than we need to keep the roof over our head and ensure we're eating every day.
+Sometimes, despite every effort to keep our heads above financial water, we run into difficulties and go through stages where we have a lot less than we need to keep the roof over our head, ensure we're eating every day, and have money left over to socialise, travel; have a well-lived life.
 Sadly, for too many, this is an ongoing problem.
-If it's about low wages and your employer will not, or is not able to, give you a pay rise, keep looking for a job that pays better (without costing you more to travel to, etc.).
+If it's about low wages and your employer will not, or is unable to, give you a pay rise, keep looking for a job that pays better (without costing more to travel in, etc.).
 If it's about expenses, revise your outgoings and cut/cull anything you can minimise or do without.

-Whenever you can foresee a month where you will have less money, it's a good idea to try to make sure you will still have everything you need (NOT want) because, the situation will be made a whole lot worse if you're unable to cover your costs and have food, real talk!
+Whenever you can foresee a month where you will have less money, it's a good idea to try to make sure you will still have everything you need (NOT want) because, the situation will be made a whole lot worse if you're unable to cover the essentials, real talk!

 1. Bills first, always! - This must be your number one priority!!
 Take a look at your weekly/monthly expenditure list and make sure, no matter what, you have your overheads covered.
 Having a clear yet detailed spreadsheet can help to keep you on top of things.
 Revise the list regularly.

-2. Reduce monthly travel costs by cancelling any non urgent plans - you can see your friends next month, go on that weekend trip with your partner another time and that treat you wanted to give yourself can wait until whenever!
+2. Reduce monthly travel costs by cancelling any unecessary/non urgent plans - you can see your friends next month, go on that weekend trip with your partner another time and that treat you want to give yourself can wait until whenever!

 3. Groceries - purchase the cheapest of the best/healthiest range from quality supermarkets/stores.
 Asda's own range is decent and Lidl is really good too!